tylim88/FirelordJSDoc/docs/highlights/possibly_undefined.md

 </div>
 <br/>

-:::note
+:::caution

 Union all read fields with `undefined` degrade developer experience because you always need to check for `undefined`.

-The tradeoff of security is often ease of use.
+The tradeoff of security is ease of use.

 :::